liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/02-themes/07-managing-theme-resources/05-where-to-import-resources/01-specifying-where-to-import-resources-intro.markdown

     | an actual site.
 The
     | `resources-importer-target-class-name=com.liferay.portal.kernel.model.Group`
     | setting can be handy for development and testing but should be used cautiously.
-    | Don't use this setting in a theme deployed to a production Liferay instance or
+    | Don't use this setting in a theme deployed to a sharepointion Liferay instance or
     | a theme submitted to Liferay Marketplace.
 To prepare a theme for deployment to
-    | a production Liferay instance, use the default setting so that the resources are
+    | a sharepointion Liferay instance, use the default setting so that the resources are
     | imported into a site template.
 You can do this explicitly by setting
     | `resources-importer-target-class-name=com.liferay.portal.kernel.model.LayoutSetPrototype`
     | or implicitly by commenting out or removing the